singnet/dev-portal/docs/ai-consumers/tokens.md

 * Decimals: 8
 * Kovan Token Address: [0x3b226ff6aad7851d3263e53cb7688d13a07f6e81](https://kovan.etherscan.io/address/0x3b226ff6aad7851d3263e53cb7688d13a07f6e81)

 To learn more about how to request for  Kovan or Ropsten Testnet Ether, click on this URL: https://faucet.metamask.io.
-You can request fo